ACCS / ECS

 Architects, designers and specifiers want to make the right decisions when designing and constructing buildings by using ecologically sound products without resorting to extensive research.
 Declare fills this information gap and accelerates market transformation by answering three simple questions.
 Where does a product come from?
 What is it made of?
 And where does it go at the end of its life?
 By providing a clear ingredients list for building products, Declare supports conscious, informed decision making, and provides manufacturers of ecologically sound products a way to demonstrate market leadership and secure a competitive advantage.

-All our Australian made carpet tiles and planks and 1.96m wide Designer Jet® products are now Declare Red List Free.
+All of our carpet tiles, Designer Jet® sheet and wool broadloom ranges are certified Declare Red List Free.

 Aligning with programs like Declare is an important step in our product transparency mission.
 Download copies of our Declare 'nutrition labels' below